-Kourtney Kardashian: ‘KUWTK’ Star Dating Model Boyfriend, Scott Disick Furious Over Romance
+Kourtney Kardashian: ‘KUWTK’ Star Dating Model, Scott Disick Furious Over Romance

 The insider concludes by saying that if Kourtney Kardashian is going to head out to dinner with her alleged new beau, Scott will always try and outdo his ex-girlfriend, making sure that he is seen with three women.

 Kourtney Kardashian couldn’t care less at this point.
-She’s made it known that she wants to move on with her life and whatever actions Scott wants to take from this point forward is none of her concern, so long as he continues to keep a close relationship to his children.
+She’s made it known that she wants to move on with her life and whatever actions Scott wants to take from this point forward is none of her concern, so long as he continues to keep a close relationship with his children.

 Kourtney Kardashian’s chaotic relationship with Disick can currently be seen being played out on Keeping Up With the Kardashians, airing every Sunday on the E! network.